lohiermichael/web-developement-bootcamp/section_27:working_with_apis/objectives.md

 Same syntax as for an URL.
 The result though is returned as a String.
 We need to parse it using the method `JSON.parse()` to convert it into a Javascript object.

-**Important:** Library called **lotus** which allows to run a code and open an interface to run Javascript and interacting with the variables of the code.
+**Important:** Library called **lotus** which allows to run a code and open a console interface to run Javascript and interact with the variables of the code.

 We can also use another library called **request-promise** for which the syntax is more succinct.